osu-cdme/cdme-scangen/README.md

 ## To Run

+### UI
+I'm hoping to bundle the UI for this at some point, but the steps for getting the UI working aren't currently all too difficult.
+Do the following:
+- Clone [this repo](https://github.com/osu-cdme/cdme-scangen-ui) when your terminal is one level up from this one, meaning your `cdme-scangen` and `cdme-scangen-ui` folders will be in the same folder.
+This is necessary for a few relative paths.
+- Execute `npm install` from your `cdme-scangen-ui` folder to install all the Electron requisite packages.
+If you don't have `npm`, install Node.js (any recent stable version should be fine) and it will come bundled.
+- Execute `npm start` from your `cdme-scangen-ui` folder and the application should show up, and it should be self-explanatory from there.

+If you're curious, it also works off of the `schema.json` file to display input fields for the user, then takes all the values from the form and starts this script with them, passing the user-input values in as serialized JSON.
+The goal was to get all the input parameters in one point so that we don't need to change it all over the place, and this does that.

+### Code
-The `main.py` file currently has basic overall usage implemented, and is pretty well outlined.
+The `main.py` file is your starting point for everything.
 Simply run it with `python main.py` from the top level of this repository.
 Experiment with changing the line `myHatcher = hatching.Hatcher()` to `myHatcher = hatching.StripeHatcher()` or `myHatcher = hatching.BasicIslandHatcher()` to try out scan paths other than the basic alternating one.
 Output will be generated in the `LayerFiles/` directory as a `.png` image for each layer.

+If you run this script directly (rather than from the UI), it will take all its input variables (i.e. whether to do plots and stuff like that) from whatever `schema.json` states is its default value.

 ## To Develop
 All you really need is an editor.
 Visual Studio Code is recommended, as the .vscode folder in this repository includes some debugger configuration you may find useful.

 ### Writing New Algorithms
-You're good to start writing new algorithms!
-There's some documentation on Box inside the "Scan Path Generation" folder; more will be written in the coming weeks.
+Writing new algorithms is currently a bit difficult; to do so, you will need to become familiar with [pyslm](https://github.com/drlukeparry/pyslm), the library we wrap around and use for most of the real functionality.
+For CDME employees, there's some documentation in OneDrive inside the "Scan Path Generation" folder; more will be written in the coming weeks.

-We recommend writing new algorithms in the `src` folder rather than doing so inside the `pyslm` library itself.
-We should keep `pyslm` as close to vanilla as possible so that it's easy to recontribute changes.
+We recommend writing new algorithms in the `src` folder rather than doing so inside the `pyslm` library itself, when possible.

 ## Documentation